irfanp056/triangular-crypto-bot/README.md

 # triangular-crypto-bot
-A cryptocurrency trading bot using triangular arbitrage on the Binance exchange.
+A triangular arbitrage cryptocurrency trading bot simulation using the Binance API.
 Made by AkiraY1